 26% of students have lied on their personal statements to get into university…

-Over a quarter of students have lied on their personal statements, a Tab survey has revealed.
+Over a quarter of students have lied on their personal statements.

 Out of the 1,500 students we surveyed from across the country, 26% said that they had lied when applying to university.

-27% of these wrong-uns lied about the books they had read, with over 20% telling porkies about their extra-curricular activities and hobbies.
+27% of these wrong-ens lied about the books they had read, with over 20% telling porkies about their extra-curricular activities and hobbies.

 One user lied about being able to read New Testament Greek.
 “Got interviewed by the University New Testament Greek coordinator.
 Somehow she didn’t ask me anything about it.
 Thank the Lord.”